Tenants 10 Step Guide

 3. Provide ID: Two forms of ID are required, one Name ID and one Address ID for each tenant/guarantor.
 Acceptable Name ID: valid passport, valid driving licence (both photocard and counterpart).
 Acceptable Address ID: utility bill (dated within the lat 3 months), council tax bill, bank statement (dated within the lat 3 months).

-4. Administration and Referencing: An Admin fee of £60 (incl.
-VAT) per property and a Reference fee of £45 (incl.
+4. Referencing: A Reference fee of £45 (incl.
 VAT) per person over 18 and per guarantor is due before referencing can commence.
 Referencing typically takes 3-5 working days, although may take longer.
 Delays generally occur due to waiting for employer references to be returned – why not let your employer know to expect a reference request to help eliminate any unnecessary delays.